Moorabbin Oval: St Kilda Football Club

+St Kilda leave Moorabbin Oval

-In 2007, the relationship between the club and the City of Kingston deteriorated, and St Kilda announced that it would move its primary administrative and training base away from Moorabbin.
-A new facility was built at Belvedere Park in Seaford, approximately 21 kilometres south of Moorabbin; the development was a St Kilda Football Club development in conjunction with the Frankston City Council, the State Government of Victoria and the AFL.
-St Kilda moved to the Seaford base after the 2010 season; but, the club still managed Moorabbin Oval and used it as a retail, museum, entertainment and occasional training venue.
+In 2007, the relationship between the club and the ground's owner the City of Kingston deteriorated, and St Kilda announced that it would move its primary administrative and training base away from Moorabbin.
+A new facility was built at Belvedere Park in Seaford, approximately 21 kilometres south of Moorabbin; the development occurred in conjunction with the City of Frankston, state government and the AFL.
+St Kilda moved to the Seaford base after the 2010 season.
+The club still managed Moorabbin Oval and used it as a retail, museum and entertainment space.

-RSEA Park Development and St Kilda Football Club return to the ground
+Redevelopment and St Kilda's return to Moorabbin

-Renamed RSEA Park - St Kilda's Moorabbin venue was approved for a $30 million redevelopment financed by the State Government, St Kilda Saints Football Club, Australian Football League, Kingston Council and local football leagues.
-The St Kilda Football Club returned to Moorabbin Oval as its primary training and administrative base in March 2018.
+St Kilda's move to Seaford was short-lived, with the club's players criticising the additional travel time to the ground compared to Moorabbin, and the club outgrowing the site with the addition of women's teams and larger football facilities.
+By late 2015 funding was secured for a major redevelopment of Moorabbin Oval and the Saints return to Moorabbin was confirmed by the club and state government.
+The redevelopment was partially completed in time for St Kilda's return to the ground in March 2018.

+Approximately $30 million was invested toward the redevelopment of the ground, with the finances being raised from the state government, club, AFL, Kingston Council and local football leagues.
+As part of the redevelopment the ground was named RSEA Park, due to a sponsorship arrangement with the safety work-wear company.
+The full first stage of the redevelopment, which included the demolition of the Drake Stand and Huggins Stand, was completed in November 2018.

-The venue will also serve as the home ground for the Sandringham Dragons and the Southern Football League and other local community clubs and leagues.
-Stage 1 was due for completion in November 2018.
-As part of the upgrade, the Drake Stand and G. G. Huggins stand were removed.
+The venue also serves as the home ground for the Sandringham Dragons and marquee Southern Football League matches, as well as other local community clubs and leagues.

-As part of the deal, the leased parkland outside the property borderline on the outer side of the ground was released back to the local council, with St Kilda FC no longer required to maintain rental payments.